hardyoyo/talk-or18-dev-workspace-panel/PITCHME.md

 * Yes, even you Linux users.

 ---
-# Vagrant is a wrapper for managing a VM
+# Vagrant is a tool for managing a VMhttps://github.com/DSpace/DSpace/pull/1963
 * "Providers": VirtualBox, VMWare, AWS, and more
 * "Provisioners": Ansible, Chef, Puppet, and more
 * "Plugins": Hostname/DNS, Caching, Notifications